nzp/logfind/README.rst

 The output is a list of file paths containing the specified regular expression(s), each on a separate line.

+If you get errors along the lines of ``UnicodeDecodeError``, invalid start byte, etc. make sure your path regular expressions aren't hitting binary files like gzipped log archives and so on.

 .. _Python regular expressions: https://docs.python.org/2/howto/regex.html